stjudecloud/docs/docs/guides/tools/rapid-rnaseq.md

 ![](../../images/guides/tools/rapid-rnaseq/monitoring-jobs.gif)

-You can click the "+" on any of the runs to check the status of individual steps of the ChIP-Seq pipeline.
+You can click the "+" on any of the runs to check the status of individual steps of the Rapid RNA-Seq pipeline.
 Other information, such as time, cost of individual steps in the pipeline, and even viewing the job logs can accessed by clicking around the sub-items.